SixArm/markdown-toc-generator/README.md

     markdown-toc-generator example.md

+Limits:

+  * This does H2 headlines and lesser; this does not do H1 headlines.

+  * This needs each headline anchor href to be unique; this does not auto-number them.

 ## Install

-This command uses Ruby, a Markdown parser, the GitHub HTML pipeline, and an HTML parser.
+This command uses Ruby.

-Verify you have Ruby version 2.5 or better:
+Verify you have Ruby version 2.2 or better:

     ruby -v

-Install dependencies:

-    gem install commonmarker
-    gem install html-pipeline
-    gem install nokogiri

 Copy this command to somewhere on your path such as:

     curl https://raw.githubusercontent.com/SixArm/markdown-toc-generator/master/markdown-toc-generator --output /usr/local/bin/markdown-toc-generator

-TODO: transition this to a gem.
+TODO: transition this to a gem, then to Rust.

 ## How it works